Oxford Acceptance Rate 2024 – The Definitive Guide

 Now that you have a better sense of the success rates at Oxford, you should use this data to help you in the application process.
 While it may be helpful to consider when choosing your course, it’s always a better idea to choose the course that you’re more interested in as having a genuine desire to study will elevate your application, especially during the interviews.

 No matter how high or low the acceptance rate is on your chosen course, it’s still important that you put as much effort as you can into your application, as it’s still highly competitive to get into any Oxford or Cambridge course.
 Even in the least competitive courses at Oxbridge, you have a less than 50% chance to be admitted, so your application needs to be up to the Oxbridge standard either way.
+Also, keep in mind that Oxford is a part of the Russell Group, whose members have extremely varied acceptance rates.

-If you want to learn more about the Oxford admissions process, be sure to explore our wide huge of guides that cover everything from college selection to interviews.
-If you want to go even further, explore our Oxbridge Programmes to learn how you can enrol and receive the most comprehensive and effective Oxbridge application support around.
-We’ve achieved a 57% success rate, meaning we can more than triple your chances of success.
+If you want to learn more about the Oxford admissions process, be sure to explore our huge selection of guides that cover everything from college selection to interviews.
+If you want to go even further, explore our Oxbridge Full-Blue Programmes to learn how you can enrol and receive the most comprehensive and effective Oxbridge application support around.
+We’ve achieved a 59% success rate, meaning we can more than triple your chances of success.
 Either way, we wish you the best of luck with your Oxford application!

-Less than 16% of Oxford applicants were offered a place, but we got 57% of our students into Oxbridge.
+Less than 16% of Oxford applicants were offered a place, but we got 59% of our students into Oxbridge.

-If you want the best chance of getting into Oxford, enrol on an Oxbridge Programme to receive industry-leading support for your application.
+If you want the best chance of getting into Oxford, enrol on an Oxbridge Full-Blue Programme to receive industry-leading support for your application.
 Each of our students have access to comprehensive resources, one-to-one tuition sessions, intensive courses and much more, all designed to give them the best possible chance of success.

-Discover our Oxbridge Programme by clicking the button below to learn how you can enrol and triple your chances of success.
+Discover our Oxbridge Full-Blue Programme by clicking the button below to learn how you can enrol and triple your chances of success.

-0 +
+0

 UniAdmissions students placed at Oxford And Cambridge